Everything You Need To Know For Visiting Panajachel, Guatemala

 I often stopped at café Moka for an evening drink or to play pool.
 This place is on the second floor and is overlooking Calle Santander.
 It is a lively and refreshing place and has a covered open air balcony.
 If you’re sick of all the people and tuc-tucs, come here to relax with a drink and shoot some pool.
 The cafe has super cute decor and two pool tables.
 They also serve coffee and food.
 One of my favorite hangouts in Panajachel (also during Halloween).

 A cool bar set slightly back from main strip.
 Simoneta Mixology Cantina is famous for its awesome mixology of cocktails.
 There is often great music and a good all-round vibe.
-They have nice offers like
+Have a look at their Facebook Page for events.

 La Palapa is a nice and cozy place where you can have lunch and dinner during the day, and some drinks during the night.
 Some nights they have special events like karaoke.